larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-having been made it was it was so low resolution there wasn't really a used anyone and and and basically it's it kind of sat around a deck.
+having been made it was it was so low resolution there wasn't really a used anyone and and and basically it's it kind of sat around at DEC.
 (27:16)
 One of them for for many years and somebody said well, let's get rid of this and give it to
 MIT so at a fairly late stage this this is 1970.
-We already had the K 810.
+We already had the KA10.
 During his so this is the
-successor to the PP. 6.
+successor to the PDP-6.
 (27:35)
 And we had the two computers set up in the same computer room and and we